Emergency Financial Assistance

-Herndon-Reston FISH has assisted local residents in short term crises by since 1969.
-FISH provides Friendly Instant Sympathetic Help by responding to emergency requests for rent, transportation, utilities, medical prescriptions and other needs.
-We also provide Holiday Food & Gift Baskets during the November and December season.
+Herndon-Reston FISH has assisted local residents in short-term crises since 1969.
+FISH provides Friendly Instant Sympathetic Help by responding to emergency requests for rent, utilities, medical prescriptions, and other critical needs to stop destabilizing events..

 The Bargain Loft

 The Bargain Loft is a thrift store operated by Herndon-Reston FISH.
 Serving local residents since 1981, it is staffed by volunteers and offers affordable shopping.
-The Bargain Loft needs donations of good quality saleable items.
+The Bargain Loft accepts donations of good quality, saleable items.
 We provide donors with receipts for tax purposes.
-We accept and sell: Art, Furniture, Jewelry, Household Linens, Dishes, Pots and Pans, Books, Women’s Designer Clothing (clean and on hangers), Puzzles, Games, Tapes and CDs, Collectibles, Small Electronics and much more.
-If you have store questions, please call 703-437-0600.
+For a list of the items we accept and sell, click HERE.

 FISH offers Holiday assistance to households with very low incomes.
 We again in December 2022 resumed providing non-perishable foods and gifts for children on an in-person basis, after having to provide just gift cards last year because of the problems of distributing physical items during the coronavirus pandemic.
 To help us this year, click HERE.

 Herndon-Reston FISH has suspended the financial literacy classes that we previously offered to help clients who need assistance in basic budgeting and financial management.
 In their place, we encourage use of on-line training.

 We recommend the Money Smart curriculum, which covers basic financial topics

 Another on-line class that you may find helpful is Ally Wallet Wise.